sonic-net/SONiC/doc/MSTP/MSTP.md

 The Root Guard feature provides a way to enforce the root bridge placement in the network and allows STP to interoperate with user network bridges while still maintaining the bridged network topology that the administrator requires.
 When BPDUs are received on a root guard enabled port, the STP state will be moved to "Root inconsistent" state to indicate this condition.
 Once the port stops receiving superior BPDUs, Root Guard will automatically set the port back to a FORWARDING state.

 ## Edge Port
 Edge ports immediately transition to the forwarding state upon activation and do not participate in STP topology calculations.
-In PVST, this functionality is achieved through the "Portfast" feature, while in MSTP standard, the term "Edge Port" is used.
-To ensure user clarity, separate command will be provided for configuring Edge Ports.

 ## Uplink Fast